Navig-AI-tion: Navigation by Contextual AI and Spatial Audio: Discussion Future Work

 \subsection{Prompt latency}

-The average latency of $\approx\!3.3 s$ is largely attributable to Gemini 2.0 Flash prioritizing speed over quality.
-At an average walking speed of $\approx\!1.38 m/s$~\cite{Bohannon11WalkingSpeed}, this equates to $\approx\!4.5 m$ of travel, meaning landmarks closer than $\approx\!5 m$ risk causing confusion rather than helping.
-While manageable on foot, the issue scales significantly at higher speeds: $\approx\!100$ m at $20 km/h$ (biking) and $\approx\!250$ m at $50 km/h$ (city driving), making latency reduction critical for broader use cases.
+The average latency of $\approx$3.3s is largely attributable to Gemini 2.0 Flash prioritizing speed over quality.
+At an average walking speed of $\approx$1.38m/s~\cite{Bohannon11WalkingSpeed}, this equates to $\approx$4.5m of travel, meaning landmarks closer than $\approx$5m risk causing confusion rather than helping.
+While manageable on foot, the issue scales significantly at higher speeds: $\approx$18.3m at 20km/h (biking) and $\approx$45.8m at 50km/h (city driving), making latency reduction critical for broader use cases.